adalbertogonzaga/MyPicturesLocation/README.md

 The program was initially developed on August, 2016 and it was very "unusable", with a lot of features which were making it hard to use and to maintain, so I decided to get only the basic stuff, wrap it on a simple package and make it available.
 There are a lot of improvement opportunities, but for now it's enough for my needs.
 I got used to it...

-The last working version is already compiled and ready to donwload -> Look for the MyPicturesLocation.jar file
+The last working version is already compiled and ready to download -> Look for the MyPicturesLocation.jar file

 Cheers!